microsoft/vscode-docs/docs/java/java-tutorial.md

   <source src="/docs/java/java-tutorial/run-debug.mp4" type="video/mp4">
 </video>

-The debugger also supports advanced features such as Hot Code Replacement and conditional breakpoints.
+The debugger also supports advanced features such as [Hot Code Replace](/docs/java/java-debugging.md#hot-code-replace) and conditional breakpoints.

 For more information, see [Java Debugging](/docs/java/java-debugging.md).